-Be care when shaving sensitive areas like the area between the nose and lip and Adam’s apple area.
+Be careful when shaving sensitive areas like the area between the nose and lip and Adam’s apple area.

 Like the Merkur 39C, this slant bar razor has a two-piece design wherein the bottom cap and handle is just one piece.
 To load a blade, you will need to twist a knob on the bottom of the handle to remove the top cap.

 Image courtesy of West Coast Shaving

 Generally, it is easier to load a blade on a two-piece razor compared to a three-piece razor because there are fewer parts to worry about.

 What makes this razor aggressive is the slant bar design.
 This means that the blade sits at a slight angle that slices facial hair instead of cutting it.

 The principle is similar to the guillotine.
 It has a slanted design to slice, not cut.
 Imagine yourself trying to cut a potato.
-Try cutting it with the knife at a flat angle, compare it to slicing at an easier angle?
+Try cutting it with the knife at a flat angle, compare it to slicing at an angle?
 That’s what the angled design does.